AdobeDocs/experience-manager-64.en/help/assets/asset-reports.md

    ![link_share](assets/link_share.png)

-1. Tap/click **Next** from the toolbar.
+1. Tap/click **[!UICONTROL Next]** from the toolbar.

-1. In the **Configure Columns** page, some columns are selected to appear in the report by default.
+1. In the **[!UICONTROL Configure Columns]** page, some columns are selected to appear in the report by default.
 You can select additional columns.
 Deselect a selected column to exclude it in the report.

    ![configure_columns](assets/configure_columns.png)